 Subscriptions to course elements (for example Messages) do not end with the group membership.
 To unsubscribe from these notifications, students have to access their option News and Manage Subscriptions.

-With Manage Course Owners you can give co-ownership of the course to other persons.
+With Manage learning resource owners you can give co-ownership of the course to other persons.

 Prerequisite is that the recipients have authors privileges in OLAT.